appirio-tech/cs-website-cms/README.md

 ## Environment Variables

 If any of your code requires direct calls to Database.com (e.g., pub/sub with faye) then you will need to setup the following environment variables.
-Please contact support@cloudspokes.com with the subject "Sandbox Envirnmental Variables Request" and we'll send them to you for all future challenges of this type.
+Please contact support@cloudspokes.com with the subject "Sandbox Environment Variables Request" and we'll send them to you for all future challenges of this type.

 	SFDC_CLIENT_ID
 	SFDC_CLIENT_SECRET